Garfield Heights, Ohio: Economy

 Marymount Hospital, part of the Cleveland Clinic system, is the city's largest employer.

 The Ohio Department of Transportation has its District 12 headquarters in the city.

 In 2007, Garfield Heights and its neighbor Maple Heights were mentioned by CNN/Money as two of America's most affordable communities.

 The Garfield Heights Chamber of Commerce was established in the 1960s and includes over 250 business members from the area.

 Chart Industries, a gas tank manufacturer, has its world headquarters located in Garfield Heights.

 The Ohio Catholic Federal Credit Union, one of the largest credit unions in Ohio, is based in Garfield Heights.
 As of 2011, it had 17,456 members and $155 million in assets.

-Law and government
+Garfield Heights is the site of the Highland Park, formerly City View Center that once was a planned regional power center built upon a former landfill in the mid-2000s.
+In 2020, the development was purchased from receivership and revitalized by Industrial Commercial Properties, Inc. In 2021, Mayor Matt Burke along with former Mayors Vic Collova and Thomas J. Longo, stood with Industrial Commercial Properties to cut the ribbon for the first new corporations to open in Highland Park including MPAC Switchback, MTech, Innoplast and Thermoprene.

+Government

 Garfield Heights has seven wards and a mayor-council form of government.
 The city's charter went into effect in 1956.
 The city also has a municipal court that serves several jurisdictions.

 The council president is selected by members of city council.
 If the mayor's seat is vacated, the council president would assume the duties, according to the city charter.